Beginner’s Guide to Playing the Native American Style Flute & More Advanced Techniques

 - Flute tuning is per block not flute, easily switch between tunings

-Whether you’re new to the flute or returning to music, a Red Kite flute is a wonderful instrument to grow with — and these lessons will help you make music from your very first breath.
+Whether you’re new to the flute or an experienced player, a Red Kite flute is a wonderful gift from nature to enrich your life.
 Explore our collection here.

 Editor’s Picks